redhat-developer/odo/docs/proposals/event-notification.md

 Since the IDE has a lifecycle that is greater than each of the individual calls to `odo`, and the IDE is directly and solely responsible for calling odo (when the user is interacting with the IDE), it is a good fit to ensure the state of `odo component status` is up-to-date and consistent.

-But option this is by no means a perfect solution:
+But this option is by no means a perfect solution:
-- this does introduce complexity on the IDE side, as the IDE needs to keep track of which `odo` processes are running for each component, and it needs to know when/how to respond to actions (delete/url create/etc).
+- This does introduce complexity on the IDE side, as the IDE needs to keep track of which `odo` processes are running for each component, and it needs to know when/how to respond to actions (delete/url create/etc).
 But since the IDE is a monolithic process, this is at least straightforward (I mocked up the algorithm that the IDE will use in each case, which I can share if useful.)
-- this introduces complexity for EVERY new IDE/consuming tool that uses this mechanism; rather than solving it once in ODO, it needs to be solved X times for X IDEs.
+- This introduces complexity for EVERY new IDE/consuming tool that uses this mechanism; rather than solving it once in ODO, it needs to be solved X times for X IDEs.
+- Requires multiple concurrent long-running odo processes per odo-managed component

 #### 2) `odo component status` could monitor files under the `.odo` directory in order to detect changes; for example, if a new URL is added to `.odo/env/env.yaml`, `odo component status` would detect that and update the URLs it is checking

 This sounds simple, but is surprisingly difficult:
-- No way to detect a delete operation just by watching `.odo` directory: At present, `odo delete` does not delete/change any of the files under `.odo`
+- No way to detect a delete operation just by watching `.odo` directory: at present, `odo delete` does not delete/change any of the files under `.odo`
-- Partial file writes/atomicity/file locking: How to ensure that when `odo component status` reads a file that it has been fully written by the consuming process?
-One way is to use file locks, but that  means using using/testing each supported platform's file locking mechanisms.
-Then need to implement a cross-process polling mechanisms.
+- Partial file writes/atomicity/file locking: How to ensure that when `odo component status` reads a file that it has been fully written by the producing process?
+One way is to use file locks, but that means using/testing each supported platform's file locking mechanisms.
+Then need to implement a cross-process polling mechanism.
-- Or, need to implement a cross-platform filewatching mechanism: We need a way to watch the `.odo` directory and respond to I/O events to the files, either by modification.
+- Or, need to implement a cross-platform [filewatching mechanism](https://github.com/fsnotify/fsnotify): We need a way to watch the `.odo` directory and respond to I/O events to the files, either by modification.
 - Windows: Unlike other supported platforms, Windows has a number of quirky file-system behaviours that need to be individually handled.
 The most relevant one here is that Windows will not let you delete/modify a file in one process if another process is holding it open (we have been bitten by this a number of times in Codewind)
 - Need to support all filesystems: some filesystems have different file write/locking/atomicity guarantees for various operations.